BabylonJS/OldDocumentationSite/content/tutorials/01_Play_Pen/Animations.md

 Don’t hesitate to combine all those types of animations.
 If well done, it’s very powerful.

-Don't forget to [visit our API documentation](http://doc.babylonjs.com/classes/) in order to learn more about the [**Babylon.js Animation**](http://doc.babylonjs.com/classes/Animation) class.
+Don't forget to [visit our API documentation](http://doc.babylonjs.com/classes/) in order to learn more about the [**Babylon.js Animation**](http://doc.babylonjs.com/classes/Animation) and [**Babylon.js Animatable**](http://doc.babylonjs.com/classes/Animatable) classes.

-**7 - Attach events to animations**
+## Attach events to animations

-From babylon.js version 2.3, you can attach [animation events](http://doc.babylonjs.com/classes/AnimationEvent) to specific frames on an animation.
+From Babylon.js version 2.3, you can attach [animation events](http://doc.babylonjs.com/classes/AnimationEvent) to specific frames on an animation.

 An event is a function that will be called at a given frame.